SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 If your structure instance needs to modify its own properties within a method, it can request to receive a writeable copy in the implicit ``self`` parameter.
 You can opt in to this behavior by placing the ``mutating`` keyword before the ``func`` keyword.
-‘Mutating’ in this context means ‘making a change’, much as it does in English – effectively, the method is ‘mutating’ the ``Point`` instance:
+“Mutating” in this context means “making a change”, much as it does in English – effectively, the method is “mutating” the ``Point`` instance:

 .. testcode:: selfStructures